 Overall Impression: Weak sauce.
 There are shades of Romeo & Juliet toward the end, but it really just comes across like a soap opera.
 Okona seems like a fourth-rate Han Solo, and the Comic seems like a fourth-rate comic.
 Almost none of the regular crew do anything at all.
 Nothing remotely compelling or funny or even interesting happens in the entire 44 minutes and the whole episode just feels like a waste of time.
 It’s not offensive like Code of Honor or stupid like Lonely Among Us, it’s just…a waste.
 On a positive note there is no feel of the original series here, at least I don’t think so.
 Hopefully it’ll happen so rarely from here on out that I won’t need to mention it anymore.
 I rate this episode 1.5 out of 5 stars.

 Behind the Scenes/Trivia: According to Joe Piscopo who played Comic, he was allowed to improvise many of his own jokes including the Jerry Lewis impersonation.
 I’m not sure that’s something he should admit, however.
 Jerry Lewis himself was approached to appear as Comic, but a scheduling conflict prevented it.
 William Campbell, who played Okona, is known for being on The 4400 and The Rocketeer, then changed his name to Billy Campbell and appeared in the really funny film, Ghost Town.
-Wil Wheaton during a panel discussion said that Campbell was his favorite guest star they ever had on the show; evidently Campbell was really nice to him Also in a panel interview Jonathan Frakes has said that Campbell was the other finalist to play Riker, and Frakes just beat him out for the part.
+Wil Wheaton during a panel discussion said that Campbell was his favorite guest star they ever had on the show; evidently Campbell was really nice to him.
+Also in a panel interview, Jonathan Frakes has said that Campbell was the other finalist to play Riker, and Frakes just beat him out for the part.
 Rosalind Allen who played Yanar went on to play the doctor on SeaQuest DSV.
 If you paid attention to the hot transporter officer you’d recognize her as Teri Hatcher!
 Yet another actress who went on to become known to many, although according to Frakes she denies ever having been on the show to this day.
 I don’t normally insult people, but that’s just stupid.
 If you want proof click on her name.
-He also said that Ashley Judd denies ever being on the show also, and she played in two fifth season episodes.

 Missable/Unmissable?
 The previous episode was one of the best of season two, this is one of the worst.
 Utterly missable.
 The next episode is better, but not by much.